Quantum-Dynamics-Hub/libra-code/src/libra_py/README.md

    * compute_cov(R, V, A, M, E, params)
      [Ref: Strachan, A. Normal Modes and Frequencies from Covariances in Molecular Dynamics or Monte Carlo Simulations.
 J. Chem.
 Phys.
 2003, 120, 1–4]
+   * compute_cov1(R, V, M, E, params) - same as compute_cov, but without acceleration matrix [Ref: Strachan, A. Normal Modes and Frequencies from Covariances in Molecular Dynamics or Monte Carlo Simulations.
+J. Chem.
+Phys.
+2003, 120, 1–4]
    * compute_cov2(R, A, E, params)
      [Ref: Pereverzev, A.; Sewell, T. D. Obtaining the Hessian from the Force Covariance Matrix:
       Application to Crystalline Explosives PETN and RDX.
 J. Chem.
 Phys.
 2015, 142, 134110]